 Please keep close watch with your vet.
-I had no idea my cat was so very ill until it was too late. (kidney failure) The vet made me fell very bad for waiting so long as he said this is VERY painful for them.
-Best wishes!
+I had no idea my cat was so very ill until it was too late.

 "The Vet has not offered any explanation for the UTI frequency.
 Does anyone have any ideas?"
 Yes, go to another vet.

 I don't know anything about pet urinary tract infections but for myself I take probiotics that are specially formulated for urinary tract and I have seen probiotics created for animals at my health food store.
 Best wishes.

 My mother had a male cat for many years.
 He came down with uti.
 Her vet put KitKat on antibotics and also told mom to put low sodium chicken broth in his water.

 Sent you a message sweetie.
 OK for anyone else on here with this problem.
 Male cats can not have anything over 3.0 in ash max..(look at your cat cans in the back) If a cat has a UTI/blockage they can die from it.
 And it can be costly to have them unblocked.
 They are in alot of pain and end up with a fever, if not treated it will get worse.
 I have done this and done research on it.

 Buy a bottle of cranberry pills.
 The ones you can either open or cut in half to get the cranberry gook out.
 This should cost no more then $10. (cost of vet for me once was $800) Give him the cranberry stuff from the inside (not the casing) that isn't good for them.
 I had two sick kitties at the same time.
 Gave them one cranberry pill contents then that evening I gave them another.
 The following day they urinated like a race horse (don't want to offend but you get the idea) it flushed them).